thedashdude/HotlineLevelGenerator/README.md

   6. Load the level in HM2, and then save it.
   7. You may now play the randomly generated level.

-Info on the file in HotlineLevelGenerator
+Info on the files in HotlineLevelGenerator
 ---
   * `main.lua` is the lua code the build a random level and write the data to the text files
   * `DashSolids.lua` is a small collision detection file used to avoid overlapping rooms